uspnick/ResponsiveMenuBar/README.md

 To use the ResponsiveMenuBar package, simply download the files and add them to your project.
 The files include the following:

-menu.html: The HTML code for the menu bar and popup menu. menu.css: The CSS code for the menu bar and popup menu. menu.js: The JavaScript code for the menu bar and popup menu. jquery-3.5.1.min.js: The jQuery library required for the JavaScript code to work.
+menu.html: The HTML code for the menu bar and popup menu.

+menu.css: The CSS code for the menu bar and popup menu.

+menu.js: The JavaScript code for the menu bar and popup menu.

+jquery-3.5.1.min.js: The jQuery library required for the JavaScript code to work.

 01.html ...
 08.html  - empty files with titles to test menu.html

+common.js - is used in 01.html ...
+08.html to post Message to the parent about a click to hide a menu (if it is open).

-common.js and common.css  - are used in 01.html ...
-08.html
+common.css - is used in 01.html ...
+08.html to set fonts

 Package Description: